Lockstep

-Our flagship solution "Stepwise" uses asymmetric cryptography native to most smart devices today to "encapsulate" Digital Identity assertions, allowing individuals to keep their online personae distinct and secure, and in many cases, thereby transact anonymously.
+Our flagship solution “Stepwise” uses asymmetric cryptography (native to most smart devices today) to “encapsulate” Digital Identity attributes, allowing individuals to keep their online personae distinct and secure, and, in many cases, thereby transact anonymously.

-Consistent with Lockstep's fresh breakthrough treatment of Digital Identity in terms of relationships, Lockstep Technologies' novel application of digital certificates conveys elemental personal relationships (rather than abstract "identity") and safeguards Assertions against abuse.
+Consistent with Lockstep’s fresh breakthrough treatment of Digital Identity in terms of relationships, Lockstep Technologies’ novel application of digital certificates conveys elemental personal relationships (rather than abstract “identity”) and safeguards attributes against abuse.

 Comparing Stepwise with other leading PETs

-One of the best known anonymisation PETs is Microsoft's "U-Prove".
-Based on new "Zero Knowledge" cryptography algorithms, U-Prove promised to enable parties to validate "unanticipated identity assertions".
+One of the best known Privacy Enhancing Technologies (PETs) is Microsoft’s “U-Prove”.
+Based on new “Zero Knowledge” cryptography algorithms, U-Prove promised to enable parties to validate “unanticipated identity assertions”.
 In contrast, Stepwise leverages mature, ubiquitous digital signature standards, entailing no new algorithms.
-Lockstep's ambition is perhaps less lofty: we are concerned with anticipated assertions.
-We contend that in the vast majority of economically important use cases, parties know from the context exactly what assertions to expect (merchants expect to see credit card numbers, health services expect to see health IDs, social networks expect to see handles, employers expect to see employee numbers).
+Lockstep’s ambition is perhaps less lofty: we are concerned with anticipated assertions.
+We contend that in the vast majority of economically important use cases, parties know from the context exactly what assertions or attributes to expect (merchants expect to see credit card numbers, health services expect to see health IDs, social networks expect to see handles, employers expect to see employee numbers).
 Our focus is the reliability and integrity of distinct context-specific identity details, while cutting back the disclosure of extraneous personal details.

 Online payments security